 - Apply the medicine directly to dry hair.
 Start closest to the scalp and then apply outward.
-Completely cover your entire scalp and all of your hair, from roots to tips.
+Completely cover your entire scalp and all of your hair, from the roots to the tips.
 Use the whole tube of medicine, if needed.

 - Leave the medicine on the hair and scalp for 10 minutes.

 - After 10 minutes, rinse your hair with warm water only.
 Dry with a clean towel.
-Comb hair with a fine-toothed comb to remove any nits (eggs) or nit shells.
+Comb your hair with a fine-toothed comb to remove any nits (eggs) or nit shells.
 They look like small white dots.

 - Throw away any unused medicine.
 Do not save it to use later.

-- If you are using Soolantra? topical cream:
+- If you are using Soolantra® topical cream:

 - Use this medicine as directed.
 Do not use more medicine or use it more often than your doctor tells you to.